 While going vegan can reduce someone’s environmental impact even further, vegetarianism is certainly a step in the right direction, even if it’s just for a week – in fact, every meal counts!

 In the hospitality sector, food and drink is at the very core of what we do.
 While most establishments now provide vegan meals and serve soy or oat milk flat whites, National Vegetarian Week is seeking to raise awareness of the wide range of meat-free options available.
 As businesses, this week can help shine a light on the positive impact customers can have by choosing macaroni and cheese over a beef-loaded Spaghetti Bolognese.

 We would encourage you to consider the impact that your menus have on the environment, and use National Vegetarian Week as a tool for raising awareness and promoting the positive impacts that vegetarian and vegan diets can have.
 Could you add more options to your menus, or include information for your customers on the positive environmental impact of choosing a meat-free meal?
 Could a ‘meat-free’ day be introduced for staff meals?
 For us at Considerate Group, National Vegetarian Week serves as another widely recognised event highlighting the impact we as individuals and hospitality businesses have in shaping a sustainable future.

 When thinking about sustainable menu options for your business, it is also essential to keep in mind where the food you buy comes from.
 How much do you know about your food suppliers?
-Look out for our blog next month for more on responsible sourcing.
+Look out for our blog coming up soon for more on responsible sourcing.